Best Bangkok Street Food – Thailand

 Photo Credit: Pabo76 taken from Flickr

-Som Tam is a Thai style papaya salad with the featured sweet and sour taste of the salad and the spicy taste of most Thai dishes.
-Som Tam is made from green papaya mixed with dried shrimps, peanuts, chillies, sugar, garlic, lemons, fish sauce, and tomatoes.
+Som Tam is a Thai-style papaya salad with the sweet and sour taste of the salad and the spicy chilli hit of most Thai dishes.
+Som Tam is made from green papaya mixed with dried shrimp, peanuts, chillies, sugar, garlic, lemons, fish sauce, and tomatoes.
 Most visitors coming to Bangkok love Som Tam.
-It costs 40-50 baht ($1.20 – $1.50).
+It’s one of our absolute favourites.

 Khao Niew Ma Muang (Steamed Sticky Rice With Mango)

-As a very famous dessert dish of Thailand, steamed sticky rice with mango has the main ingredients including ripe mangoes, sticky rice, and coconut milk.
+As a very famous dessert dish in Thailand, steamed sticky rice with mango has the main ingredients including ripe mangoes, sticky rice, and coconut milk.
 Thanks to that, the dishes are colourful and eye-catching to the diners.
-You can easily find this at the roadside stalls at prices ranging from 60 – 150 baht ($2 – 4.50).
+You can easily find this at the roadside stalls at prices ranging.
 This is also a great option if you’re a vegan travelling in Thailand.

 Pla Meuk Yang (Grilled Squid)

-Grilled squid is a popular dish that can be found in many major Asian cities like Seoul, Hong Kong, Singapore, Tokyo, and Bangkok.
-Thai-style grilled squid is processed with the sweetness of squid and slightly spicy chillies that gives the diner a very special feeling.
-The price for this dish is 23 baht ($0.70).
+Grilled squid is a popular dish found in many major Asian cities like Seoul, Hong Kong, Singapore, Tokyo, and Bangkok.
+Thai-style grilled squid has the sweetness of squid combined with slightly spicy chillies – delicious!

 Wonton Mee

-Originated from China and now Wonton Mee is quite popular in Asian countries.
+Originating from China, Wonton Mee is also now quite popular in other Asian countries, including Thailand.
 Wonton Mee is thick golden sautéed noodles served with steamed, boiled or fried wonton with a little bit of meat, green leafy vegetables, and green onions.
 The best place to enjoy Wonton Mee is Sukhumvit Soi 38 Food Street.
-The price of this dish is 50-60 baht ($1.5 – $1.80).

 Gai/ Moo Bing (Grilled Chicken/ Pork Skewers)

 Bangkok is also popular with barbecued skewers such as fish balls, sausages, and meatballs etc. You choose and the seller will grill them for you.
-The skewers often eat with peanut sauce.
-The price for the skewers is also quite cheap at about 5 baht/ skewer ($0.20).
+The skewers are often eaten with peanut sauce and are very cheap.

 Khai Jiao (Thai-style Omelette)

 Thai fried eggs are quite sophisticated.
 The seller puts the meat in the middle of the fried egg and slowly pats the eggs into a square.
-When the diner enjoys this dish, the seller often uses a knife or scissors to cut into small pieces.
-Although being quite spicy, the Thai fried egg dish has an eye-catching yellow colour and delicious flavour.
-It costs 100 baht ($30).
+When the diner enjoys this dish, the seller often uses a knife or scissors to cut it into small pieces.
+The Thai fried egg dish is quite spicy and has an eye-catching yellow colour and delicious flavour.

 Roti Kluai Khai (Crepes)

-Bangkok is famous for its many mouthwatering dishes, but no one would think it would be famous for the crepes – a well-known dessert in France.
-For only 60 baht ($1.80), you will have a crepe cake with Nutella jam, fresh cream, and fruits.
+Bangkok is famous for its many mouthwatering dishes, but no one would think it would be famous for crepes – a well-known dessert in France.
+For a very low price, you can enjoy a crepe with Nutella jam, fresh cream, and fruit.

-Drinks such as iced coffee, Thai tea, smoothies or carbonated drinks are sold all over the streets of Bangkok for refreshments.
-Especially, only from 20 to 50 baht ($0.50 – $1.50), you will be able to buy these drinks at the XXL size.
+Drinks such as iced coffee, Thai tea, smoothies or fizzy drinks are sold all over the streets of Bangkok for refreshments.
+They are available in a range of sizes and cost very little.

 Icecream